MI-OSiRIS/mi-osiris.github.io/documentation/acl.md

 ---
 {% include JB/setup %}

-The OSiRIS filesystem manages file permissions using access control lists or acl's to further protect files and directories.
-Thus, standard unix file permissions might not be enough to manage file access for users/groups.
+The OSiRIS filesystem manages file permissions using access control lists or ACL's to further protect files and directories.
+Thus, standard UNIX file permissions might not be enough to manage file access for users/groups.

 <strong> Why do we need FACL(s)? </strong>